DonaldKellett/Software-Foundations-Checklist/README.md

 ## Why a checklist?
 Why not a collection of solutions?

-[Software Foundations - Volume 1: Logical Foundations - Preface - Practicalities - Exercises](https://softwarefoundations.cis.upenn.edu/current/lf-current/Preface.html#lab10) explicitly requests its readers to not share solutions online in order not to spoil any university courses that utilize it as a teaching resource or course curriculum:
+[Software Foundations - Volume 1: Logical Foundations - Preface - Practicalities - Exercises](https://softwarefoundations.cis.upenn.edu/current/lf-current/Preface.html#lab10) explicitly requests its readers to not share solutions online in order not to spoil any university courses that may utilize it as a teaching resource or course curriculum:

 > Please do not post solutions to the exercises in a public place.